notepad-plus-plus/npp-usermanual/content/docs/editing.md

             ![](../images/edit-tab-stops.png)

             If you want a specific number of space characters to replace each tab character, instead of the above-described fill-to-tabstop behavior, you should use a replacement operation in Extended or Regular Expression search mode to replace `\t` with the number of space characters you desire.
     * NOTE: All the **Blank Operations** commands will default to doing a global change through the whole document.
-Starting in Notepad++ v8.4.9, if there is an active selection, the **Blank Operation** change will only apply to the selected text.
+Starting in Notepad++ v8.4.9, if there is a single active stream selection, the **Blank Operation** change will only apply to the selected text; if there is a multi-stream selection, then only the last selection added to the multi-stream will be affected; if there is a column-mode selection, _no_ trimming or tab-conversion will occur.

 * **Paste Special >** ⇒ submenu with actions that pastes HTML or RTF, and special versions of copy/cut/paste which handle NULL and other binary characters
     * Note: The HTML and RTF actions paste the HTML and RTF source code from the HTML or RTF entries in the Windows Clipboard; it does _not_ apply HTML or RTF formatting to what appears to be plain text in the Notepad++ editor window.